Keekay-OD/Bsky-Bot/README.md

 ### Handling post length limitations

-Services have differing post length limits, so a list of messages can be passed to the `post` method, and Polybot will choose the longest message which is supported by each configured service.
+Services have differing post length limits, so a list of messages can be passed to the `post` method, and Bsky-Bot will choose the longest message which is supported by each configured service.

 ```python
 self.post(["This is a short message", "This is a much longer message......"])